 If it is the first case, please use a mobile-friendly theme, and for the second case, please review your content by visiting the site from your mobile device.
 Check whether it is wider than the screen or not.
-If there is no such issue then follow the guide below.
+If there is no such issue, then follow the guide below.

-If you’re using pop-up windows, then it may be possible that the pop-up window you’re using is of fixed size for both mobile and desktop versions.
+In case if you’re using pop-up windows, then it may be possible that the pop-up window you’re using is of fixed size for both mobile and desktop versions.
 In this case, your page is not responsive due to that pop-up only.

 How to fix this issue?

-User-agent: * Disallow: /wp-admin/ Allow: /wp-admin/admin-ajax.php Allow: / Sitemap: https://yoursite.com/sitemap_index.xml
+User-agent: * Disallow: /wp-admin/ Allow: /wp-admin/admin-ajax.php Allow: / Sitemap: https://example.com/sitemap_index.xml

-The page is Mobile-Friendly initially but after validation shows the same error.
+The page is Mobile-Friendly initially, but after validation shows the same error.

-Perform Mobile Friendly Test for Google
+Perform Mobile-Friendly Test for Google

 In the above case, you’ve to check mobile friendly you can’t perform Mobile-Friendly Test, as that fails later.
 Here you can perform a live site test that will display what would be the final result.
 You can try it by disabling the AMP page and also after enabling AMP pages.